meowWhat/slate-plugins/README.md

 - Fork by slate-plugins 0.59.0

-- Change all package names to 'mew-xxx'
+- Change all package names to 'meow-xxx'

 # Developer Guide